 TROMPA's general goal is the enrichment of public domain classical music libraries, by the incentivisation of the crowd in five target music communities.
-For each of the five communities, TROMPA will target a use case.
+For each of the five communities TROMPA targets a use case.
 These target audiences can be considered as the primary TROMPA data users:

-Music Scholars.
-Musicologists can access TROMPA data repositories to support musicological research studies by providing ways to efficiently search and analyse musical data and linked resources across different collections and modalities.

-- Content Owners.
+- Music Scholars.
+Musicologists can access TROMPA data repositories to support musicological research studies by providing ways to efficiently search and analyse musical data and linked resources across different collections and modalities. - Content Owners.
 Content owners such as orchestras are an important user category for digital music resources.
 Digitization of orchestral scores and having them available free of charge will help orchestras survive and makes it easier to share their performances through recordings.
 By sharing performance annotations orchestras can benefit from other orchestras' experience and insights. - Instrument Players.
-Instrument players can benefit from TROMPA data public archives that will offer ways to explore music scores and corresponding performances.
-TROMPA's annotations will offer assistance in choosing music to play that is appropriate to their level.
-Moreover performance data will be contributed to the public archives (given suitable licensing / permissions by performer) enabling both the tracking and analysis of one's own performance characteristics over time, and pedagogical advantages (a piano teacher can get insights on their students' performance characteristics). - Choir Singers.
-The choir singer use case will interactive feedback mechanisms surrounding rehearsals allow choir singers to practice.
-Similar to instrument players, performance data will be contributed. - Music Enthusiasts.
-The music enthusiasts use case will target to people without formal musical education, who are interested in learning more about music.
-They will able to access most of the TROMPA associated data for the use case purpose.
+Instrument players can benefit from TROMPA data public archives that offer ways to explore music scores and corresponding performances.
+TROMPA's annotations offer assistance in choosing music to play that is appropriate to their level.
+Moreover performance data will be contributed to the public archives (given suitable licensing / permissions by performer) enabling both the tracking and analysis of one's own performance characteristics over time, and pedagogical advantages (a piano teacher can get insights on their students' performance characteristics).